 Think of it as one big beautiful meadow surrounded by tall Deodar and Cedar trees.
-In the middle, a small stream-fed lake.
-Close to lake you will also find a 12th-century Khajji Nag Temple dedicated to a serpent god.
+In the middle, is a small stream-fed lake.
+Close to the lake you will also find a 12th-century Khajji Nag Temple dedicated to a serpent god.
 It is worth visiting the temple and studying its beautiful architecture.

 Stop 3 Kalatop: Located approximately 12 km from Dalhousie, Kalatop is located inside the Kalatop Wildlife Sanctuary.
 Tourists need to pay an entry fee for their car and motorcycle to access the wildlife area (at LakkadMandi).

 Inside the wildlife sanctuary, you can spot various species of animals and birds including the Himalayan black bear, pheasants, Himalayan black marten, serow, leopards, jackals, langurs, Eurasian jay, black-headed jay and the common blackbird.